rmhopkins/appforum2019xamarindemo/README.md

 * Text to Speech and Sharing dialog using Xamarin Essentials
 * App Center Data pulling data from Azure Cosmos DB to display in the app using just a few lines of code

-Note: you will need to add your own app secrets in the App.xaml.cs and pre-populate your Cosmos DB instance in order to fully run the app.
+Note: you will need to add your own app secrets in the App.xaml.cs.
+The app secrets in this repo are no longer valid.
+You will also need to pre-populate your Cosmos DB instance in order to fully run the app.
 The readonly public collection created by App Center requires a simple json document structure as follows:

 ```
 {